-If something like this happens to you often, you should definitely pay attention to some of these possible reasons and see if there is something you can change.
-If the problem is that you never warm up enough, or you don’t seem to have the endurance as you would like to, compression socks can help you a lot.
-But we’ll get to that.
-Let’s see another possible reason for leg cramps.
+If this happens to you often, you should pay attention to some of the possible reasons and see if there is something you can change.
+If the problem is that you never warm up enough or don't seem to have the endurance as you would like, compression socks can help you a lot.
+But we'll get to that.
+Let's see another possible reason for leg cramps.

 Leg cramps when flying

 Leg cramps also commonly happen in people who fly long distances.
-Leg cramps when flying can happen right after the long flight is over, but they may not be what you think they are.
-This calf pain that you mistake for muscle cramp can actually be due to vein clots or circulatory problems.
+Leg cramps due to flying can happen right after the long flight is over, but they may not be what you think they are.
+This calf pain you mistake for muscle cramp could be due to vein clots or circulatory problems.

 In this case, compression socks are your best friends.
-Our suggestion is to never go on board without compression socks because long sitting hours combined with temperature and pressure changes can bring you long-term problems.
-If you’re a frequent flyer, compression socks are essential to your lifestyle if you don’t want to develop spider veins, clots, and other vein problems.
+Our suggestion is to never fly without compression socks because long sitting hours combined with temperature and pressure changes can bring you long-term problems.
+If you're a frequent flyer, flight socks, 10-20mmHg, are essential!
+They also help prevent spider veins, clots, and other vein problems.

 Diabetic nighttime leg cramps

 Nighttime cramps can also be associated with inactivity during the day or simply tired muscles.
-If you don’t suffer from diabetes but often find yourself waking up to a striking ache of a leg cramp during the night, you may reconsider your daily routines.
+If you don't have diabetes but often find yourself waking up to the shooting pain of a leg cramp during the night, you may reconsider your daily routines.

-Compression socks can help in that case, but the frequent occurrence may also be a sign of other conditions that you should take into consideration.
+Compression socks can help in that case, but the frequent occurrence may also be a sign of other conditions that you should consider.

 Pregnancy leg cramps

-Leg cramps during pregnancy are also a very common thing.
-Pregnancy comes with many side-effects, and leg cramps are just one of the things pregnant women experiences while carrying a child.
+Leg cramps during pregnancy are also very common.
+Pregnancy comes with many side effects, and leg cramps are just one that pregnant women experience while carrying a child.

 Why does this happen?
 Even if there is not only one true answer to that question, the reasons are pretty obvious.

-First, suddenly you are carrying a constant “luggage” on you and your body struggles more to support you with these extra pounds.
-On top of that, your body is focused on the baby, and it uses a lot of your energy on that, leaving your muscles tired and your endurance lower than usual.
-And that is normal, but it can, and it usually does, lead to muscle cramps, swollen legs, feet ache, etc.
+First, you suddenly carry a constantly growing weight that you and your body struggle more to support these extra pounds, which uses a lot of your energy—leaving your muscles tired and your endurance lower than usual.
+And that is normal, but it can, and it usually does, lead to muscle cramps, swollen legs, achy feet, etc.

 The second reason is also a change in your blood flow induced by hormonal changes.
-This circulatory issue can also develop into spider veins and even something more serious if you are not looking after yourself.
+This circulatory issue can also develop into spider veins and even more severe problems if you are not looking after yourself.

-In both cases, compression socks really do the work.
-Pregnant women are always recommended to wear compression socks for multiple reasons.
+In both cases, compression socks work.
+Doctors frequently recommend compression socks to pregnant women for multiple reasons.